hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `friendly_name` - (Optional) A descriptive name for the table.

+* `encryption_configuration` - (Optional) Specifies how the table should be encrypted.
+    If left blank, the table will be encrypted with a Google-managed key; that process is transparent to the user.
+Structure is documented below.

 * `labels` - (Optional) A mapping of labels to assign to the resource.

 * `schema` - (Optional) A JSON schema for the table.
 Schema is required